aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/queries-and-connections/retrieving-sql-connection-data/_index.md

 1. Then select **Data** followed by **Connections**.
 1. Use the Connections wizard to connect to the database and create a database query.

-Aspose.Cells provides the Workbook.DataConnections property for retrieving external connections.
+Aspose.Cells for Python via .NET provides the Workbook.DataConnections property for retrieving external connections.
 It returns a collection of ExternalConnection objects in the workbook.

 If the ExternalConnection object contains SQL connection data, it can be type-caste to a DBConnection object and its properties can be used to retrieve database command, command type, connection description, connection information, credentials, and so on.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageDatabaseConnection-RetrievingSQLConnectionData-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Connections-RetrievingSQLConnectionData-1.py" >}}
-{{< app/cells/assistant language="csharp" >}}